how our research program helps our clients

 We know that most of our clients don’t care about all this stuff.
 Heck, most of our colleagues don’t care about it!
 But our mission is to provide the highest quality therapy from the best therapists in Colorado.
 How can we know how we are doing if we don’t bother to find out, or if we use a test that would make most therapists look “above average”?

 *Our director and chief statistician, Jason Seidel, is sought out by individuals and agencies worldwide to consult on practice-based-evidence methodologies.
-He helped facilitate the NREPP/SAMHSA certification process for FIT as an Evidence Based Practice and is Director of Research for the International Center for Clinical Excellence, based in Chicago.
+He helped facilitate the NREPP/SAMHSA certification process for FIT as an Evidence Based Practice and was Director of Research for the International Center for Clinical Excellence, based in Chicago, from 2009-2019.
 Scott Miller, Ph.D., co-developer of Client-Directed, Outcome-Informed Treatment (now called FIT) has described Jason as “an expert clinician and scholar whose knowledge base is only exceeded by his compassion for the people he works with in his clinical practice.”
 Daniel Buccino, LCSW, Clinical Supervisor at Johns Hopkins University has called him “a rare individual, one of the few people who can make psychometrics not only understandable but downright interesting and relevant.”

 **Our methods included: T-score conversion of all change scores (normed to community–not clinical–samples) and repeated-measures-corrected effect sizes.
 Beating up our data this way creates some difficulty in comparisons with plain-vanilla pre-post effect sizes.
 Colleagues: we encourage you to call us if you want to check on our current methodologies and learn more about them.